-- An SAP BusinessObjects BI Platform for display of pre-configured BI reports
+- An SAP BusinessObjects BI Platform

 - MS Windows remote desktop for easy access to the solution

-The BI platform and the remote desktop are optional components in SAP CAL (you can opt out of the deployment in the advanced mode of the SAP CAL instance creation) and are also not shipped to customers for the on-premise installation.
+The BI platform and the remote desktop are optional components in SAP CAL (you can opt in/out of the deployment in the advanced mode of the SAP CAL instance creation) and are also not shipped to customers for the on-premise installation.

 [Fig. 4] Technical components of the SAP S/4HANA Fully-Activated Appliance

 These blogs (2022 / 2021 / 2020) summarize the known issues and provide fixing hints where available.
 They will be continuously updated.